 - Redirect: This way, clients can’t pay directly on your site.
 They will be redirected to a different page to make their payments.

-There are some companies or website tools through which both the payment processing and the payment integration tasks can be done, such as WP Fluent Forms.
+There are some companies or website tools through which both the payment processing and the payment integration tasks can be done, such as Fluent Forms.
 This is a fantastic form builder plugin in a proper bundle of solutions.
 It’s integration with Stripe, and PayPal solved the problem of finding out a different payment integration for the websites.
 Now, let me tell you how online transactions are managed with WordPress payment integration.
-To know the process of collecting payments with WordPress payment integration, this is also important.
+To know the process of collecting payments with WordPress payment integration, is also important.

 How online transactions are handled